cancervariants/fusion-representation/docs/source/information_model.rst

 Genomic Location
 ################
-A genomic location is a specialized case of a :ref:`sequence-location`, with the reference sequence identifier constrained to those representing chromosomal reference sequences associated with a genome assembly.
+Formally, a genomic location is a specialized case of a :ref:`sequence-location`, with the reference sequence identifier constrained to those representing chromosomal reference sequences associated with a genome assembly.
+A Genomic Location may be informally described as a position on a chromosome sequence.
 In gene fusions, genomic locations are often used to represent the inter-residue location at which a fusion junction occurs.
 They may also be used to specify the location of regulatory elements or templated linker sequence.

 .. _sequence-location:

 Sequence Location
 #################
-A sequence location is defined by a reference sequence, a start coordinate, and an end coordinate.
-Reference sequences should be versioned.
+A sequence location is a position on a sequence, defined by a reference sequence, a start coordinate, and an end coordinate.
+Reference sequences used to describe Sequence Locations should be versioned.

 .. note:: The coordinates indicated here are not described inherently as residue or inter-residue, 0-based or 1-based.
           Omission on this point is intentional, see the `associated Discussion at GitHub